 a great pattern for high country hunting, for winter climates, and for

 all-around hunting.
 Similar to our description of Mossy Oak Brush

 above, the pattern works well in both interior forests and open spaces.

-Halftrack pack lying in the grass.
+Our UNICAM ll pattern shown here on a G4 Operator pack standing in the grass.
 The digital pattern is great in

 a wide range of environments.
 Photo taken in open midday sunlight.